HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/custom_login_filter_sample.md

 ## Introduction

-HCL Digital Experience does not offer a feature yet to find out concurrent user sessions and to avoid that users can login to HCL Digital Experience more than once at a time using different Web-Browser sessions.
-There is already a feature request open to that topic.
+HCL Digital Experience does not offer a feature yet to determine the number of concurrent user sessions and to prevent users from loging into HCL Digital Experience more than using different Web-Browser sessions.
+There is already a feature request open for this topic.
 For details, please check:

 [Create setting to block user multisession.](https://dx-ideas.hcltechsw.com/ideas/DX-I-140){target="_blank"}

-This document describes sample code that can be used to find out concurrent user sessions in HCL Digital Experience.
-It can also be used to get an idea in how to filter users and to avoid that one and the same user can login more than once to HCL Digital Experience.
+This document describes sample code that can be used to determine the number of concurrent user sessions in HCL Digital Experience.
+It can also be used to see how you can filter users and prevent the same user from loging in more than once to HCL Digital Experience.

 ## Instructions